shermify/restify-example/README.md

 # restify-example
-Example Restify server showing how to split routes and organize a project
+Example Restify server showing how to use closures to split routes and organize a project

 ## Running the project
 ```console